commitdev/zero-aws-eks-stack/templates/docs/logging-and-metrics.md

 It can create graphs, dashboards, and alerts which can be sent out via email, Slack, PagerDuty or many other integrations.

 You can view the Grafana dashboard at http://grafana.metrics.svc.cluster.local after logging into the VPN.
 The default username is 'admin' and the password is '<% .Name %>'.
-This account could be shared across multiple team members, you could create mulitple accounts per-person or -team, or you could add an external auth provider like Google.
+This account could be shared across multiple team members, you could create multiple accounts per-person or per-team, or you could add an external auth provider like Google.

 The UIs for Grafana and Kibana are only available from inside the private network (via the VPN) so there is already a certain amount of access restriction.